The-S-Dev/BigOlResourcePack/README.md

 Pink glazed terracota has been re-textured to appear as a block of BigOlBill's face.

 # Cactus
-Catus has been re-textured to its original texture
+Catus has been re-textured to its original texture before the texture update

 # Sweet Berrys
 Sweet berrys have been re-textured to have yello smiley faces where the red berrys previously would have been.